electricimp/MB85RC/README.md

 ### maxAddress() ###

-This method returns the chip’s top memory address + 1.
+This method returns the chip’s top memory address.
 For example, if the chip has 32KB of storage, its 16-bit address space runs from 0x0000 to 0x7FFF.
-Calling *maxAddress()* will return 0x8000.
+Calling *maxAddress()* will return 0x7FFF.

 ### csize() ###